 The ferry industry is highly regulated and our operations are affected by extensive and evolving environmental, health and safety laws and regulations.
 Our vessels operate within the rules and regulations of the International Maritime Organization, the United Nations agency for maritime safety and the prevention of marine pollution by ships, the European Union and other jurisdictions in which our vessels operate or are registered.
 We have incurred, and may be required to incur in the future, considerable expenses in order to comply with these laws, regulations and customer requirements, including expenses relating to changes in operating procedures, additional maintenance, inspection and security requirements, contingency arrangements for emergency preparedness and insurance coverage.
-Environmental, health and safety laws and regulations change frequently and often become more stringent.
-Current and future environmental, health and safety laws and regulations may limit our ability to do business, increase our operating costs, require the implementation of expensive control systems, force the early phasing out of our vessels or decrease the resale value of our vessels, all of which could have a material adverse effect on the ferry industry and on our business, results of operations and financial condition.
+Environmental, health and safety laws and regulations may limit our ability to do business, increase our operating costs, require the implementation of expensive control systems, force the early phasing out of our vessels or decrease the resale value of our vessels, all of which could have a material adverse effect on the ferry industry and on our business, results of operations and financial condition.